1. What is a severance agreement?

 Non-Compete Clauses

 In California, it is generally unlawful for an employer to require an employee to sign a non-compete agreement.
-A non-compete agreement, or also known as a covenant not to compete, is an agreement that prohibits an employee from going to work with a competitor of their current employer.
+A non-compete agreement, also known as a covenant not to compete, is an agreement that prohibits an employee from going to work with a competitor of their current employer.

 10. What should I do if my employer asked me to sign a severance agreement with a release of claims?